-Project Purpose Statements Evaluation Criteria Methodology (Qualitative Analysis) Rating Performing Does the alternative reduce the risk of infrastructure failure by addressing erosion and 5 - Removes risks from Reduces the Risk of Infrastructure Failures channel migration of the Nisqually River?
-4 - Removes risks from Improve local and mainline I-5 system resiliency 3 - Removes risks from Paduase the Rick of Infrastructure Epilures Deep the alternative increase regiligner of the Niegually Bridge by enhancing its chility 5 - Removes risk from Reduces the Risk of Infrastructure Failures Due to Seismic Activity Does the alternative increase resiliency of the Nisqually Bridge by enhancing its ability to withstand seismic activity?
-3 - Reduces risk from s 1 - Does not address r 5 - Enables restoration Does the alternative improve the availability of and access to treaty resources for 4 - Enables restoration Delta area Enables Environmental Restoration tribes by enabling the restoration of environmental functions of the Nisqually River Delta for improving fish passage, building, and maintaining habitat, reducing impacts 3 - Enables restoration Delta area Enable environmental restoration and ecosystem resiliency at the I-5 crossing of the Nisqually River Delta area to river hydraulics and geomorphology, etc.?
-2 - Enables restoration area 1 - Does not enable res 5 - Addresses impacts 4 - Addresses impacts the Nisqually River Delt 3 - Addresses impacts Enables Ecosystem Resiliency Does the alternative increase resiliency against the impacts of climate change? the Nisqually River Delt 2 - Partially addresses channels in the Nisqual 1 - Does not address th channels in the Nisqual 5 - Provides high impro Does the alternative improve freight reliability and reduce economic impacts of freight 4 - Provides moderate Freight Reliability delay?
-3 - Provides some impl 2 - Provides minimal in Support economic vitality through reliable 1 - Does not improve fr and efficient freight movement and access to major employers Multimodal Access to Opportunities (jobs, Does the alternative improve access to opportunities (jobs, services, and recreation) 5 - Improves access to services, and recreation) by driving, transit, biking, and walking?
-3 - Maintains access to 1 - Does not maintain o 5 - Increases navigabil River Navigability Does the alternative promote equitable access and navigability of the Nisqually River 3 - Does not affect nav for all waterway users, including the Nisqually Indian Tribe?
-1 - Reduces navigabilit
+Project Purpose Statements Evaluation Criteria Methodology (Qualitative Analysis) Rating Lower Performing Higher Performing Does the alternative reduce the rick of infractructure failure by addressing crosion and 5 - Removes risks from erosion/channel migration in the entire river delta area Reduces the Risk of Infrastructure Failures Does the alternative reduce the risk of infrastructure failure by addressing erosion and channel migration of the Nisqually River?
+4 - Removes risks from erosion/channel migration in most of river delta area Improve local and mainline I-5 oraline ingration of the racquary raver.
+3 - Removes risks from erosion/channel migration in some of the river delta area system resiliency Deduces the Diek of Infrastructure Failures Dogs the alternative increase resiliancy of the Niegyally Bridge by exhausing its shility 5 - Removes risk from seismic activity Reduces the Risk of Infrastructure Failures Due to Seismic Activity Does the alternative increase resiliency of the Nisqually Bridge by enhancing its ability to withstand seismic activity?
+3 - Reduces risk from seismic activity Duo to colonilo / tolivity to without doctoring doctoring.
+1 - Does not address risk from seismic activity 5 - Enables restoration of all environmental systems in the entire river delta area Does the alternative improve the availability of and access to treaty resources for 4 - Enables restoration of environmental systems in most of the Nisqually River Delta area Enables Environmental Restoration tribes by enabling the restoration of environmental functions of the Nisqually River Delta for improving fish passage, building, and maintaining habitat, reducing impacts 3 - Enables restoration of environmental systems in some of the Nisqually River Delta area to river hydraulics and geomorphology, etc.?
+2 - Enables restoration of environmental systems in a small portion of river del area Enable environmental restoration and 1 - Does not enable restoration of environmental systems ecosystem resiliency at the I-5 crossing of Enables Ecosystem Resiliency Does the alternative increase resiliency against the impacts of climate change?
+5 - Addresses impacts associated with flood events in the entire river delta area the Nisqually River Delta area 4 - Addresses impacts associated with flood events in most overflow channels in the Nisqually River Delta area 3 - Addresses impacts associated with flood events in some overflow channels in the Nisqually River Delta area 2 - Partially addresses impacts associated with flood events in some overflow channels in the Nisqually River Delta area 1 - Does not address the impacts associated with flood events in some overflow channels in the Nisqually River Delta area 5 - Provides high improvement in freight reliability 4 - Provides moderate improvement in freight reliability Freight Reliability Does the alternative improve freight reliability and reduce economic impacts of freight 3 - Provides some improvement in freight reliability delay?
+2 - Provides minimal improvement in freight reliability Support economic vitality through reliable 1 - Does not improve freight reliability and efficient freight movement and access 5 - Improves access to opportunity to major employers Multimodal Access to Opportunities (jobs, services, and recreation) Does the alternative improve access to opportunities (jobs, services, and recreation) by driving, transit, biking, and walking?
+3 - Maintains access to opportunity Scivices, and recreation) by unving, nation, bining, and waiking: 1 - Does not maintain or improve access to opportunity 5 - Increases navigability for all users River Navigability Does the alternative promote equitable access and navigability of the Nisqually River for all waterway users, including the Nisqually Indian Tribe?
+3 - Does not affect navigability Tot all water way users, including the Misqually Indian Thise: 1 - Reduces navigability